-When the military notion of security, notionally addressed to potential enemies abroad, is turned on the internal landscape of the state it translates into surveillance and policing of citizens.
-It leads to racism and the erosion of civil liberties (Cynthia Cockburn, WiB London).
+The military notion of security appears to be addressed to potential enemies abroad.
+However it is readily turned on the internal landscape of the state, where it translates into surveillance and policing of citizens and leads to racism and the erosion of civil liberties (Cynthia Cockburn, WiB London).

-NATO today has been obliged to recognize that the 'risks' its security apparatus faces are actually not posed by foreign 'enemies' but by circumstances that can and should be addressed 'at home': depletion of the ozone layer by CO2 emissions, fuel shortage, inward migration (Christiane Reymann, El-fem, Berlin).
+NATO today has been obliged to recognize that the 'risks' its security apparatus faces are actually not posed by foreign 'enemies' but by circumstances that can and should be addressed 'at home': depletion of the ozone layer by CO2 emissions, fuel shortages, inward migration (Christiane Reymann, El-fem, Berlin).
 She points out that even if migrants survive the watery grave of the Mediterranean they sink into miserable poverty and lack of rights in their European countries of destination.
 Just what can NATO, for all its huge budgets, contribute to averting such domestic risks as these?